Lara Alqasem – Entry of BDS Activists and Boycott Promoters into Israel

 Finally, and perhaps most obviously.
 Miss Alqasem’s entry into Israel was denied by the Border Control, Population and Immigration Authority, and Minister of Interior.
 Her appeals to the court of appeals and district court affirmed said denial of entry.
 Only by taking her appeal to the Supreme Court did she manage to find a favorable outcome.
 This is a lesson in perseverance for those who are certain that justice is on their side.

-The law firm in Jerusalem and Petach Tikva, Cohen, Decker, Pex, Brosh specializes in immigration and entry into Israel.
+Our law firm in Jerusalem and Tel Aviv specializes in immigration and entry into Israel.
 If you / a friend / a relative were denied entry into Israel, we will be happy to provide legal assistance.
-Contact our law office in Jerusalem or Petach Tikva (Tel Aviv area) to appeal against refusals of entry and to obtain a visa.
+Contact our law office in Jerusalem or Tel Aviv to appeal against refusals of entry and to obtain a visa.